-These problems can range from not liking certain foods (which happens to most people), to serious eating problems which may come from medical or emotional troubles.
+Many people have problems with eating at some time in their lives.
+These problems can range from not liking certain foods (which happens to most people) to serious eating problems, which may come from medical or emotional troubles.

 Scientists think eating problems can start in a lot of ways.

 Eating problems can also start because of other issues, such as unhappiness at home or school, someone you know dying, or a mixture of these and other things.

 Doctors also believe that those who don't feel in control of their lives may try to take back control through their eating, to give them a sense of power.
 This can lead to an eating disorder too.

 Thankfully, a lot of help is available from doctors and from charities.
 You can find out about places where you can get help at the bottom of this page.

 Eating disorders can affect people in one of three different ways.